elambu91/mac-initial-setup/README.md

 - Comment out sections you don't want
 - Modify default settings by changing the `defaults write` commands
 - Add additional software to the installation prompts
+- **Custom Git Configuration**:
+  - Place your own `.gitconfig` file in the same folder as the script to use it automatically
+  - Or provide a URL to any `.gitconfig` file when prompted during installation

 ## License